Understanding Airline Pilot Seniority: Key Factors and Benefits

 • HOME BASE: Pilots also get to choose where they are based and even what aircraft they fly.
 Again, the chances of you getting exactly what you want are based on your seniority.

-• FURLOUGHS: There have been times when airlines were forced to furlough pilots, such as during the 2020 pandemic.
+• FURLOUGHS: Economic challenges have forced airlines to furlough pilots, such as during the 2020 pandemic.
 Airlines furlough senior pilots last.
 Therefore, the longer you are with an airline, the greater job security you have.

 We wish you blue skies in your career and encourage you to familiarize yourself with each airline’s hiring requirements.